|Nutrition Facts (per serving)|

 Add chopped eggplant (if using), plus makrut lime leaves/bay leaf and cinnamon stick, mixing everything into the sauce.

 Cover and bake 45 minutes at 350 F. Note: if you prefer more sauce, add 1/4 to 1/3 cup good-tasting chicken stock. (*If you prefer to cook this curry on your stovetop, see instructions below.)

 Remove dish from oven.
 Add the bell pepper and tomato, stirring them into the sauce.

 Return curry to the oven for 15 to 20 minutes, or until both chicken and vegetables are well cooked.

 Do a taste test, looking for a balance of flavors.
 If not salty or flavorful enough, add up to 1 tablespoon more fish sauce.
 If too salty, add more fresh lime juice.
 If too sour, add a little more brown sugar.
 If too spicy, add more coconut milk.
 If not spicy enough, add a few fresh-cut chilies or dried crushed chili.

 Transfer curry into a large serving bowl.
 Sprinkle generously with chopped fresh basil and coriander, and serve with plenty of Thai jasmine rice.

-*Stovetop method: To cook this curry on your stovetop, simply combine sauce and chicken pieces (plus lime leaves and cinnamon) in a wok, deep frying pan, or large pot.
+Stovetop method: To cook this curry on your stovetop, simply combine sauce and chicken pieces (plus lime leaves and cinnamon) in a wok, deep frying pan, or large pot.
 Bring to a gentle boil.
 Reduce heat to medium-low, cover, and simmer 30 minutes, stirring occasionally.
 Add vegetables and continue simmering another 15 minutes, or until both vegetables and chicken are cooked.
-Follow recipe above for finishing the dish.
+Follow the recipe above for finishing the dish.